 The bonded and welded mesh upper do a great job of flexing and moving with the foot, so the fit is snug and natural.
 Even the flex of the DuPont Zytel sole helps relieve some of the tension on the foot, though it obviously reduces power transfer and generally reduces performance.
 The classic ratchet and velcro fastening feel like a nice foot hug.
 Most riders on a strict budget or just getting into the sport will get a lot out of comfort and performance out of these.

 But we would be lying if we said these were the most comfortable shoes out there.
 For that, you can expect to pay a premium.
-The only exception to that rule is found in the Fi'zi:k R5B Uomo Boa, our Best Budget Buy, but even that one comes in about $30 bucks more.
 If you're looking for a seriously premium model with excellent comfort, take a look at the Top Pick for Lightweight Shimano S-Phyre RC9 SPD-SL.

 With the Giros, you get what you pay for.
 These are great for spin class, new riders, and those on a tight budget.
 It does just fine for what it has.
 The microfiber upper does a good job of keeping the foot still and stable without too much give, so most of the movement from your foot is directed into the pedal.
 The DuPont Zytel nylon outsole also offers a lot for a composite outsole, but it's not going to satisfy the serious rider with a bigger footwear budget.
 As we said, spin was a reasonable place for these, but even there, simulated climbing and sprints were noticeably weaker.
 Out in the real world, categorized climbs seemed to show lower wattage, but that could have been carbon bias or unrelated fatigue.

-Those looking for stiffness might look at the Best Budget Buy Fi'zi:k R5B Uomo Boa, which also uses a composite sole, but uses carbon and has a bit more stiffness in the sole with better upper adherence and fastening.
 If you want to go to the top of the shelf, there are lots of options.
 Consider the Best Bang for the Buck Louis Garneau Course Air Lite II, which has all the stiffness and performance of premium models, but at a much lower price.
-The top of the line here is found in the current and previous Editors' Choice winners: the Scott Road RC SL and Sidi Wire Vent Carbon.
-Both models are carbon-intense with nearly immovable uppers.
+The top of the line here is found in the current and previous Editors' Choice winners: the Fi'zi:k Infinito R1, Scott Road RC SL, and Sidi Wire Vent Carbon.
+These models are carbon-intense with nearly immovable uppers.

 This model is great for a classic design.
 It features three fasteners: one ratchet at the ankle and two velcro straps across the midfoot and toe.
 It's a reasonably effective system, but it certainly isn't as clean or showy as the high-flying models like the Shimano S-Phyre RC9 SPD-SL.
 The truth is that these work just fine for most rides, they're just not fancy and they're less easy to adjust mid-ride.
 If fancy is your aim (and isn't that the deal with cyclists?), there are a handful of nice, fancy options that we really dig.